 The proposal involves the erection of a building on an existing area of hardstanding and would result in no significant increase in surface water run-off.
+Condition 07 requires all new hard surfaces to be constructed with provision to prevent the discharge of surface water to the public highway (i.e., appropriate drainage) as well as being permeable.
 The application form indicates wastewater would be appropriately disposed of via the existing drainage system, which is considered an acceptable drainage solution for this site.

-8.0 Implications
+9.0 Implications